GEOG 1300. People, Place and the Envrnmt. 3 Hours.

 GEOG 3310.
 Sustainable Development.
 3 Hours.

 Sustainable development is both a fundamental concept used to understand the modern world and a tool to address global issues.
-In this course, students examine this concept using the framework of geography and a global perspective.
-The course focuses on the intersections of environment and society, including environmental, economic, and social barriers to development, environmental and social impacts of development, and the role of environmental sustainability in achieving global development goals.
+Students examine this concept using the framework of geography and a global perspective.
+Students focus on the intersections of environment and society, including environmental, economic, and social barriers to development, environmental and social impacts of development, and the role of environmental sustainability in achieving global development goals.

 Prerequisite: GEOG 1321 or GEOG 2355 or GEOG 2356.